The-Marcy-Lab-School/problem-set-2-scope-arrays/short-response.md

     var a = 1;
     ```

+5. Why does this code throw an error?
+    ```javascript
+    const isSunny = true;

+    if (isSunny) {
+      let advice = 'Wear your sunshades!';
+    }

+    console.log(advice);
+    ```

+6. So... why does this code work as intended?
+    ```javascript
+    const isRainy = true;

+    if (isRainy) {
+      var advice = 'Pack your umbrella.';
+    }

+    console.log(advice);
+    ```

 ### Arrays

-1. What does it mean for arrays to be _passed by reference_ in JavaScript?
+7. What does it mean for arrays to be _passed by reference_ in JavaScript?
 Be sure to include a code snippet to illustrate your response.

-2. What does it mean to _destructure_ a JavaScript array?
+8. What does it mean to _destructure_ a JavaScript array?
 How do we use the _spread operator_ for destructuring.
 Be sure to include a code snippet to illustrate your response.

-3. What is the purpose of _rest parameters_?
+9. What is the purpose of _rest parameters_?
 How do we use them?
 Use a code snippet to illustrate your response.
 Lastly, explain how do they differ from the `arguments` object?